Ristosano home food and services for dysphagia.

 If even one of these signs is detected, it is advisable to report it immediately to your doctor and/or to the person who is primarily responsible for treating your dysphagia.

-It is worth noting that the passage of food into the respiratory system, through the trachea into the bronchi and then into the lungs, even in small quantities but with repeated episodes over time, can lead to a form of pneumonia that begins as inflammation but can develop into a more serious infectious form, especially if food continues to enter the bronchi.
+It is worth noting that the passage of food into the respiratory system, through the trachea into the bronchi and then into the lungs, even in small quantities but with repeated episodes over time, can lead to a form of pneumonia that begins as inflammation but can develop into a more serious infection, especially if food continues to enter the bronchi.
 Therefore, great care is required when administering meals, both in terms of how they are administered—posture, timing, etc.—and in terms of food choices.

 When feeding patients with swallowing difficulties, it is necessary to plan a progression of foods based on the patient's swallowing ability.
 The choice of foods, which depends on the type and degree of dysphagia, should be guided primarily by the following criteria: